infews/keydown/README.md

 This slide will have `sunset.jpg` as a full-bleed background image.
 It's aspect ratio will be preserved.

-If you wish to have attribution text, an icon (currently Flickr and Creative Commons are supported), and link the text, separate the text with `::` like this:
+If you wish to have attribution text, an icon (currently Flickr and Creative Commons graphics are supported via `flickr` and `cc` respectively), and link the text, separate the text with `::` like this:

     !SLIDE